Where’s My hat?

 So, where to begin.

 Traveling with my family in a green American-made station wagon, with a duckling won at a school fair in the far back seat, I arrived in Boise in 1960 with my mom and dad and two brothers.
 I was ten and fresh off a 5th grade U.S. geography test where my only mistake was the misspelling of Idaho’s capital city.
-For this young North Dakota boy, that misspelling was more humiliating than not being a native Idahoan.
+In hindsight, it seems like an omen.
+For this young North Dakota transplant, that misspelling was more humiliating than not being a native Idahoan.

-I guess my story is not so different from that of all the others currently pouring into the state, except maybe for the duck part.
+I guess my story is not so different from all the others who have poured into the state, except maybe for the duck part.
 Like most Midwesterners, I knew next to nothing about this strangely configured state.
 And what I did know turned out to be wrong.
 Idaho is not the “Tick Fever State,” as one bumper sticker proclaimed.
 Idaho's crazy border with Montana was not the result of drunken surveyors, and “Idaho” is not an Indian word for “Gem of the Mountains.”

 ---------------------------------

-The hook was set during a fifty-mile hike sponsored by the city of Boise, with men and pack horses, and a dozen kids I didn’t know.
+The hook was set in my early teens, during a fifty-mile hike sponsored by the city of Boise, with men and pack horses, and a dozen kids I didn’t know.
 After that, personal trips with high school buddies to lakes like Alice and Imogene, Toxaway and Edith pretty much ended any connection I might have had with the state of my birth.

 ---------------------------------------

-Growing up Catholic, I studied the Bible, but there was another bible that fascinated me.
-“Mountain Lakes of Idaho,” published by the state’s Fish & Game Department, featured 20 pages of lakes found in various mountain ranges, complete with trails and descriptions about fishing, with words like “excellent,” “good,” and “poor.”
+Growing up Catholic, I studied the Bible, but there was another bible that fascinated me even more.
+“Mountain Lakes of Idaho,” published by the state’s Fish & Game Department, featured 20 pages of lakes found in various mountain ranges, complete with trails and descriptions about fishing, with easy-to-understand words like “excellent,” “good,” and “poor.”

 But the Sawtooths had an official name that made it even sweeter.
 The Idaho Primitive Area had no roads, no motorized vehicles, no permanent buildings.
 But it did have lots of hiking and camping and mountains of natural beauty.
 We didn’t realize it at the time, but a decade later that Primitive Area would become the Sawtooth Wilderness, and part of the newly created Sawtooth National Recreation Area.

-We were serious about fishing in our Primitive Area, and made sure we always carried butter and salt, along with oatmeal, rice, dried fruit, and chocolate bars.
+We took our fishing seriously in the Primitive Area, and made sure we always carried butter and salt, along with oatmeal, rice, dried fruit, and chocolate bars.
 Our ace in the hole was a small container of worms, sure to impress the large fish our bible promised us.
 I suspect the prophet Isaiah would have approved of our slavish devotion to God’s creation.

-No wonder it took me years to stop seeing Idaho as merely a series of lakes and mountains, with the Sawtooths the fairest of them all.
+No wonder it took me years to stop seeing Idaho as merely a series of lakes and mountains, with the Sawtooth Mountains the fairest of them all.
 Idaho was the perfect place for this “mountain man.”
 Deserts and canyonlands would just have to wait til I was ready.

 -------------------------------

-Few may know this, but Outdoor Idaho got its start in 1983 as a co-production of the state’s Fish & Game Dept and Idaho Public Television.
-There really wasn’t a blueprint for such a collaborative effort, but it did make sense.
+Few may know this, but Outdoor Idaho got its start in 1983 as a co-production of the state’s Fish & Game Department and Idaho Public Television.
+There really wasn’t a blueprint for such a collaborative effort as that, but it did make sense.

-The marriage of these two state agencies wasn’t exactly one made in heaven, but the show began to find its audience, something that’s especially difficult with a show that was only produced once a month.
+The marriage of these two state agencies wasn’t exactly a perfect match.
+One had Big Bird, the other had a hunting season on big birds.
+But the show began to find its audience, something that’s especially difficult when there's only one airing a month.
 The twice-weekly airings would come much later.

 The host was Doug Copsey, one of the people who helped establish the Idaho Shakespeare Festival.
 He was equally at home on stage or on a mountain trail.
-But the first couple of seasons could have been called Indoor Idaho, because Doug hosted the show behind a desk in the station’s TV studio.
+But the first couple of seasons could have been called Indoor Idaho.
+Doug hosted the show behind a desk in the station’s TV studio, introducing location-produced segments and occasional in-studio interviews.

 --------------------------------

 But back to their choice of Host.
 I’m pretty sure they chose me because the price was right.
-I was already on staff, working for the daily public affairs show “Idaho Reports.”
-That meant they wouldn’t have to pay me any more.
-I was available, much to the chagrin of "Idaho Reports," and "free."
-They figured the price was right.
+I was already on staff, working for the daily public affairs IdahoPTV show, “Idaho Reports.”
+That meant they wouldn’t have to pay me any extra.
+Theoretically, I was "free."
+The price was right.
 And it helped that I didn’t require much makeup back then and had a halfway pleasant voice, or so I was told.
+The loser in this deal was "Idaho Reports."
+That show lost a producing person for a few days a month, and much more in later years.

 And I wore a hat.
 Granted, it was a black Greek fisherman’s cap, picked up when I was bumming around Europe one winter in the 1970's, but it was a hat, nonetheless.
-I was convinced all real outdoorsmen wore hats.
+I had convinced myself that all real outdoorsmen wore hats.
 For my first hosting duties, I wore the Greek cap.
-I also wore cowboy boots to Bruneau Dunes State Park.
-Walking up a sand dune in cowboy boots is not exactly a thing of beauty.
+Looking back on that decision, it was a rooky mistake.
+So was wearing cowboy boots to walk up a sand dune at Bruneau Dunes State Park.

-A new host was the perfect time to throw off any semblance of the show’s indoor trappings.
-Instead of a studio, the three of us would head out to exotic places, like Jump Creek and Henry’s Lake and the St. Joe River.
+A new host was also the perfect time to throw off any semblance of the show’s indoor trappings.
+Instead of a studio, Royce, Peter, and I would head out to exotic places, like Priest Lake, Henry’s Fork of the Snake River, and the St. Joe River.

 To give the show that “outdoor” feel, I would talk to the camera along the banks of the Salmon River or in front of an impressive mountain or lake.
 The words came from Royce.
-We called them “standups.”
-A typical show usually had four or five standups, each about 30 seconds in length and sometimes re-written an hour or two before delivery.
+We called them “stand-ups.”
+A typical show usually had four or five stand-ups, each about 30 seconds in length and sometimes re-written an hour before delivery.
 They acted as bridges between the various segments.
-Sometimes the topics had little relationship to each other, like knife making and hunter orange.
+Sometimes the topics had little relationship to each other, like back-yard bird feeding followed by fly tying.
 But there was just enough connection that a dexterous writer like Royce could exploit and keep the show flowing.
 I was always impressed.

 But even when the standups were a bit of a stretch, we figured it was no different from what host Marlin Perkins was probably doing for Mutual of Omaha’s “Wild Kingdom,” the leader in national outdoor shows at the time.
 “While Jim attempts to attach the tracking device to the enraged lion, I’m safe in the chopper.
 You can be safe, too, with Mutual of Omaha.”